095056/Luis/Mirrors.md

 ### Mirrors by [Grimler](https://github.com/grimler91)

-Mirrored from the main node, updated once per hour.
+Mirrored from the main node, updated hourly during "office hours" (requires a gpg hardware key to be accessible for repo signing to work).

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|